moshirim/Blockchain/README.md

 # Blockchain
-Learning Solidity, smart contracts, web3 and more.
+Learning Solidity, deploying Smart Contracts, web3 and more.